OntimizeWeb/docs/_ontimize_web_ngx_filemanager/general/02-installation.md

 <o-filemanager-table service="customers" workspace-key="ID_DMS_DOC"></o-filemanager-table>
 ```

-If you want to use the SDMS file manager engine you need to add the `type` attribute to yours `o-filemanager-table` component.
-Also you can define your own workspace as the example bellow.
+If you want to use the SDMS file manager engine you need to add the `type='S3'` attribute to yours `o-filemanager-table` component.

+Also you must indicate also the form column name that stores the work space identifier in the workspace-key attribute or define the `workspace-S3` function as the example bellow

 `cutomers-home.html`:
 ```html